MohanlalManna24/MohanlalManna24/README.md

 I enjoy:
 - Writing clean and readable code
 - Building practical, real-world projects
-- Learning modern frontend technologies
 - Strengthening **DSA and problem-solving skills**

 🎯 **Actively looking for Internship / Entry-Level Opportunities** where I can learn, contribute, and grow as a developer.
+I can learn, contribute, and grow as a developer.

 ---